 Single Servings of Service allows parishioners to volunteer in a meaningful way without making a long-term commitment.
 Single Servings of Service events typically are scheduled throughout the year.
-This service program allows St. Matthew’s to outreach and serve a wider community since recipients of single servings of service are a variety of nonprofit service agencies that serve different populations within the Washington, D.C. area.
-If interested, send an email to email@example.com.
+This service program allows St. Matthew’s to reach out in service to a wider community, since recipients of single servings of service are a variety of nonprofit service agencies that serve different populations within the Washington, D.C. area.
+If you are interested in participating, please send an email to email@example.com.

-On July 13, a group (left) helped out at the Capital Area Food Bank.
-We prepared and boxed hundreds of food packets and helped to sort food donations.
+At left, a St. Matthew's group helped out at the Capital Area Food Bank, preparing and boxing hundreds of food packets and helping to sort food donations.

-We prepared meals for patients at Christ House in Columbia Heights on two Saturdays last year.
+We also prepared meals for patients at Christ House in Columbia Heights.
 Christ House provides 24-hour personal care for sick, homeless people to help break the cycle of homelessness.